-Each year, we receive funding from the Institute of Agriculture and Natural Resources Agricultural Reseach Division for graduate research assisantships.
+Each year, we receive funding from the Institute of Agriculture and Natural Resources Agricultural Research Division for graduate research assistantships.
 These are not tied to a specific research project but support the research needs of the department and institute.
 There is no separate application for assistantships and applicants do not need to contact a faculty member to be considered.

 Assistantships include a competitive stipend, plus tuition waiver and the majority of health insurance costs.

-Faculty often have grant or other funding to support graduate students.
-For more information on these assistantships, contact the faculty member listed.
+Faculty often have grants or other funding to support graduate students.

 - Farm appraisal